dalynsw/bustake-site/docs/language.md

 ### fetch

-The `fetch` statement will download a formated data by a http 'get' request.
+The `fetch` statement will send a `http get` request and download a formated string.
+The string includes lines and each line in the `key=value` format and termiated by a `carriage return` key.

 ```fetch
 fetch url='https://www.test.ccc/abc', timeout=2;